greenonline/PET_Text_Scroll/README.md

 See also [Turbo Macro Pro Editor Commands](https://slark.me/c64-downloads/turbo-macro-pro-editor-commands.pdf)

-When I first tried it, I didn't detach the disk, and loading tmp (`LOAD"TMP",8`) and calling `SYS 32768` didn't work, it did nothing.
+When I first tried to use the newly saved copy of TMP, I didn't first detach the disk, and loading tmp (`LOAD"TMP",8`) and calling `SYS 32768` didn't work, it did nothing.
 Let's try again...

-To delete a file, see [Deleting and overwriting files on disk...howto? ](https://www.lemon64.com/forum/viewtopic.php?t=8505), there is obviously no scratch command, so
+To delete a file (i.e. the exisitng copy of TMP), see [Deleting and overwriting files on disk...howto? ](https://www.lemon64.com/forum/viewtopic.php?t=8505), there is obviously no scratch command, in C64 BASIC, so

 > *Delete a file:
 >